randosrandom/Space4AI/README.md

 > :exclamation: We provided indications for ```Ubuntu``` machines, but the flow should be quite similar for any ```UNIX``` distribution, adapting some installation commands.
 If you use ```Windows``` or you encounter any problem during dependencies installation (or the subsequent compilation process), we suggest to use the library through a ```Docker``` container (further information in the [dedicated](#docker-container) section).

 ### pybind11
 To use our library you have to install [pybind11](https://github.com/pybind/pybind11).
-You could refer to the original documentation for the installation but, since it can be tricky to understand which is the correct way to go, we strongly suggest you to perform the follwing steps.
+You could refer to the original documentation for the installation but, since it can be tricky to understand which is the correct way to go, we strongly suggest you to perform the following steps.

 First of all, please update your system to have the latest versions of the compilers, libraries and so on.
 Then make sure to have **cmake 3.16.3** or above installed.
 Moreover, you also ought to have **Python 3.7** or above.
 After that you need to install **python3-dev** packages, for which you can do
 ```bash